andytlr/5-3-1/README.md

 | **Week 3** | 5 × 75% | 3 × 85% | 1 × 95% + AMRAP | (10 × 50%) × 5 |
 | **Week 4** | 5 × 40% | 5 × 50% | 5 × 60% + AMRAP | (10 × 50%) × 5 |

+It rounds the result to the nearest 2.5kg so you can use 1.25kg weights on either side.

 ## Usage

 ```shell